 On this cruise you can see more of Frankfurt while traveling on the Main River.
 Boats go both up and down stream so if you only have 50 minutes to spare, you’ll have to decide which direction most appeals to you.
 You can also do both on a 100 minute circuit.

 This is a quick and easy way to see more of Frankfurt.

 You can check out the latest timetables and book here.

 Stop 5: Visit A Market For Lunch

-By now, your stomach is probably rumbling but since you’re only on a Frankfurt 1 day trip, we’re going to combine sightseeing with lunch at the Kleinmarkthalle, just a 5-minute walk away.
+By now, your stomach is probably rumbling.
+However, since you’re only on a Frankfurt 1 day trip, we’re going to combine sightseeing with lunch at the Kleinmarkthalle.
+This market is a 5-minute walk away.

-Kleinmarkthalle is a bustling, 1,500 square metre market started in 1954 with many types of food and goodies from pastries to sausages to pretzels to fruit and vegetables.
+Kleinmarkthalle is a bustling, 1,500 square meter market started in 1954.
+It has many types of food from pastries to sausages to pretzels to fruit and vegetables.
 It’s fun to explore and shop here and you’re sure to find something quick, easy and delicious to eat for lunch.
+I love browsing here.